 - Some Bars require submission of fingerprints.
 You can go to Campus Police, or any police station, to have this done.
 Wherever you go, be sure to take two photo ids (driver's license and/or passport, student id, military id).

 - Transcripts showing degree conferral are required by some Bars (e.g., California, Texas and Florida).
 You must request an official transcript and can do so during your final semester of legal education.

 - William & Mary Financial Aid Office: Graduate Student Financial Aid

 Virginia Bar Exam Information

-- Virginia Board of Bar Examiners provides information on the bar admission process in Virginia.
+- The Virginia Board of Bar Examiners provides information on the bar admission process in Virginia.

-- Summer Bar Exam: The summer bar exam in Virginia is held in Roanoke.
+- Summer Bar Exam: The summer bar exam in Virginia typically is held in Roanoke.

-- Winter Bar Exam: The winter bar exam in Virginia is held in Norfolk.
+- Winter Bar Exam: The winter bar exam in Virginia typically is held in Norfolk.

 - Hotels and Lodging in Norfolk (loads best in Internet Explorer)